andreibesleaga/nestjs-mstv/ARCHITECTURE.md

 ## Overview

-The NestJS MSTV (Microservices Template Variant) is a production-ready, enterprise-grade template implementing Clean Architecture principles with comprehensive microservices support.
+The NestJS MSTV (Microservices Template Variant) is a NestJs/Node.js based template implementing clean Architecture principles with comprehensive microservices support.
 It provides a scalable foundation for building distributed applications with built-in observability, caching, circuit breakers, and multiple protocol support.

 ## Architecture Principles